The Cox ring of an embedded variety: Examples of Picard rank 3

-A direct calculation shows that each component $V(T_4,T_7)$ and $V(T_5,T_6)$ has codimension $2$ in $V(\tilde J)$, so that the new elements generate the Cox ring by Lemma~\ref{pro:crit}.
+A direct calculation shows that each component $V(T_4,T_7)$ and $V(T_5,T_6)$ has codimension $2$ in $V(\tilde J)$, so that the open subset obtained by removing this codimension-two locus is big in $V(\tilde J)$.
+It follows from Lemma~\ref{pro:crit} that the new elements generate the Cox ring.
 The Cox ring $\mathcal R(X')$ and its grading matrix are

 where

 Therefore in this case $\mathcal R(X')$ is finitely generated, but not a complete intersection.
 In the following picture we display the cones ${\rm Eff}(X'),\, {\rm Mov}(X')$ and ${\rm Nef}(X')$.